Automattic/jetpack/projects/plugins/boost/readme.txt

 #### Fixed
 - Fixed issues in Super Cache measurement tool on some URLs
+- Fix error log on navigating to the getting-started page
 - General: Fix showing discount markers on pricing options without a discount.
 - General: Remove invalid link to priority support for free users.
 - Speed Score: Fix unclickable link to dismiss speed score popups.